AlphaValue Corporate Services

 In 2020, Drone Volt continued to diversify its funding sources (by obtaining a €500,000 state-guaranteed loan) and strengthened its capital through three capital increases for a total of c. €3.7m (of which €411,000 in March and €2.16m in May to refinance 90% of the ORNANE issued in 2019 and €1.1m in June).
 In addition, Drone Volt secured two new financings for a total of €20.4m, of which a €10m financing in August 2020 through an equity line contract (€1.6m drawn down) as well as a €10.2m OCABSA (fully undrawn) with ATLAS in September 2020.

-By Q1-2023 the equity lines had been fully used at a high dilution cost but the prospects of fast-declining cash consumption helped envisage less costly future funding.
-The Aquiline mishap had only a limited cash cost but led to a balance sheet reset wherein shareholders funds plunged from €39m in 2021 to €15m in 2022 after the amortisation of receivables and of the equity interest in Aquiline.
+By Q1-2023 the equity lines had been fully used at a high dilution cost, but the prospects of fast-declining cash consumption helped envisage less costly future funding.
+The Aquiline mishap had only a limited cash cost, but led to a balance sheet reset wherein shareholders funds plunged from €39m in 2021 to €15m in 2022 after the amortisation of receivables and of the equity interest in Aquiline.

-In 2023, Drone Volt resorted to conventional capital increases to reinforce its balance sheet, with ordinary shareholders’ equity now reaching €22.7m and net debt €3.7m (2022: €3.6m).
+In 2023-2026, Drone Volt resorted to conventional capital increases (with the exception of €2m raised in convertible bonds at the end of 2024 that was effectively used as a bridge loan) to reinforce its balance sheet, with ordinary shareholders’ equity reaching €21.5m and net debt €0.1m (2024: €4.7m) at end-2025.

 Funding - Liquidity